 Now is really the best time to invest in a solar system given the combination of low solar equipment costs and the available Federal Tax Credit.
 Delaying your decision to go solar delays your savings and the associated environmental benefits.
 Furthermore, improved technology does not hinder the value of what is available and installed now.

-The average cost currently for a residential system in Central Ohio is $15,000 – $35,000 before the 26% Federal tax credit, and $12,000 – $25,000 after the tax credit.
+The average cost currently for a residential system in Central Ohio is $15,000 – $35,000 before the 30% Federal tax credit.
 The cost per watt decreases as the system size increases.
 Adding battery backup adds to the cost of the PV system, and allows you to have power even when there is a utility power outage.

 Yes.
 Ecohouse Solar can help you obtain financing through the Clean Energy Credit Union, Sunlight Financial or a bank that you choose, so you can experience the benefits of solar power immediately – and lock in a lower energy cost.

 With solar, you are buying the source of your electricity and locking in the price for 30+ years.
 The amount you save will depend on the size of the solar system and the rate you are paying for electricity.
 The savings will increase each year as utility rates rise.
 Homeowners typically save $1,000-$2,500 per year.

 Ohioans can take advantage of a 30% Federal income tax credit until the end of 2032.
 If you own a rural business or agriculture business, you may also be eligible for a REAP grant through the USDA for 25% of the system cost.
 Businesses can also claim Bonus Depreciation or 5-Year accelerated depreciation for the cost of the system.

 Ready to make the switch to solar or want to learn more about how our solar panel systems will work for you?